 Stunned by Leliana's remark, Cassandra tried to speak.
 She opened her mouth but closed it again without a sound.
-Renna, holding back a laugh, quickly walked toward the exit.
+Renna, holding back a laugh, quickly walked towards the exit.

 They reached the campsite; Cassandra had not uttered one word since leaving the Chantry.
 Leliana smiled to herself.
 I know Cassandra is going to give me the rough edge of her tongue, but her stunned expression was more than worth it.

-Renna felt the tension between the two women; it hadn't changed since they'd left Kirkwall, and it was beginning to get on her nerves, but she was determined to try and coax Cassandra out of her typically foul mood, not just for Leliana's sake but for hers as well.
+Renna felt the tension between the two women; it hadn't changed since they'd left Kirkwall.
+It was beginning to get on her nerves, but she was determined to try and coax Cassandra out of her typically foul mood, not just for Leliana's sake but for hers as well.

 Pulling out a satchel, she looked at Cassandra and Leliana conspiratorially.
 "Would either of you like some real tea?"